kyle-foral/c0323-code-solutions/npm-intro/npm-intro-quiz-notes.md

 - What happens when you add a dependency to a package with `npm`? the devDependencies will get stored in the package. json file
-- What is a devDependency and how do you add one to a package? packages in the package. json file that you need only for project development purposes
+- What is a devDependency and how do you add one to a package? and gets added to node_modules packages in the package. json file that you need only for project development purposes.
 - How do you define and run `npm` scripts?
 Why are these useful? set its name and write the script under the 'scripts' property of your package. json file. provide a simple way to execute repetitive tasks